PFedak/DAKompiler/README.md

 - [ ] Simplify shift-based multiply-by-constant stuff
 - [ ] Support for += etc.
 - [ ] Other output options, like assembly offsets
-- [ ] Display absolut branch destinations in mips instead of relative
+- [ ] Display absolute branch destinations in mips instead of relative
 - [ ] Handle functions that return a value more cleverly
 - [ ] Make output formatting more extensible, all in its own `languageForm` file